Safety in Cape Town

 • When you have a breakdown with your car, stay in your car and alert help with your phone or if it is a safe area, you could get help by flagging down other motorists.
 Capetonians are well known for their willingness to help other people to get out of trouble.

-• But never accept help from people who want to show you the way while accompanying you in your car.
+• But don't accept help from people who want to show you the way while accompanying you in your car.